RockRapids/SHOP/README.md

 4. Implement a searchable directory of local services and emergency contacts
 5. Create mobile-responsive layouts optimized for quick information access during emergencies
 6. Test with a limited group of community organizations before full public launch

-## rockrapids.info

-**Vision Statement:**
-Rockrapids.info will serve as a lightweight, centralized digital hub that aggregates the most essential information from all other Rock Rapids apps, providing quick access to key highlights through abbreviated summaries and direct links.
-The platform will function as both an entry point for newcomers exploring Rock Rapids digital resources and a convenient dashboard for regular users who want efficient access to information across multiple domains.
-A clean, minimalist interface will organize content into logical categories that mirror the sister apps while eliminating unnecessary details for faster loading and easier navigation.
-The platform will prioritize time-sensitive information like upcoming events, new job postings, and community alerts to ensure users stay informed about matters requiring immediate attention.
-Intelligent content curation algorithms will showcase trending topics and popular content from across the Rock Rapids digital ecosystem based on user engagement metrics.
-Personalization features will allow users to customize their information dashboard according to their specific interests and needs within the Rock Rapids community.

-**MVP Development Roadmap:**
-1. Develop an API framework to pull highlight content from all other Rock Rapids applications
-2. Create a clean, card-based interface organizing information by category (arts, events, jobs)
-3. Implement a prioritization algorithm that surfaces time-sensitive information at the top
-4. Build a notification system for alerting users to important community updates
-5. Develop user accounts with basic preference settings for personalized content display
-6. Launch with connections to at least three other Rock Rapids apps for initial content sourcing

 ## rockrapids.shop